andrewrk/chem/readme.md

 var Vec2d = require("chem").Vec2d;

 // extra folders to look for source files
-// you can use #depend statements to include any source files in these folders. exports.libs = [];
+// you can use //depend statements to include any source files in these folders. exports.libs = [];

 // the main source file which depends on the rest of your source files.